Cezerin2/Cezerin2/docs/deploy-on-web-production-mode.md

 What is production mode?!

 At production mode all requests to api must be authorized with JWT token.

+It means nobody can add/edit/delete categories, products, orders, customers, etc. without permission.

+Only admins can make this.

 You must login before you access to admin.
 Login page - https://your-domain-name.com/admin/login